 Alfresco ceremonies and receptions are all part of the splendor of hosting summer weddings.
 Another added bonus?
 Outdoor wedding cocktail hours.
 After all, is there anything better than sipping cocktails in the sunshine?
-Just imagine the transition between your ceremony and reception one filled with fresh florals, plenty of natural light, hand fans, interactive lawn games, and custom bar setups!
+Just imagine the transition between your ceremony and reception when filled with fresh florals, plenty of natural light, hand fans, interactive lawn games, and custom bar setups!
 Sounds dreamy, right?

-DO Tent Your Bar
+Tent Your Bar

-“Don't be afraid of tenting the bar for cocktail hour, especially if you are having your wedding during the summer,” suggests Britt Cole and Francie Dorman, founders of 42 North.
+“Don't be afraid of tenting the bar for cocktail hour, especially if you are having your wedding during the summer,” suggest Cole and Dorman.
 An outdoor wedding cocktail hour can quickly become very hot, so think about shade.
-“Here, we maximized the size of the tent by creating a custom-made round bar that fully wrapped around the center pole, allowing guests to come into the tent and access the bar from any angle,” they explain.
+“Here, we maximized the size of the tent by creating a custom-made round bar that fully wrapped around the center pole, allowing guests to come into the tent and access the bar from any angle."

-DO Focus on Your Portraits
+Focus on Your Portraits

-There are endless ways to offer guests ways to beat the summer heat.
-Brooke Keegan, owner and creative director of Brooke Keegan Special Events, suggests couples set up displays of parasols and chilled lavender towels to refresh guests.
+There are endless ways to offer guests options to beat the summer heat.
+Keegan suggests couples set up displays of parasols and chilled lavender towels.
 “These small touches will leave a lasting impression on your guests and set the tone for the rest of the night!” she says.

 Toast your special day with a themed cocktail!
-“Don’t be afraid to stray from traditional champagne and add a personal touch with a signature cocktail feature during your cocktail hour,” suggests Demi Meeker, senior sales manager at Cannon Green.
+“Don’t be afraid to stray from traditional Champagne and add a personal touch with a signature cocktail feature during your cocktail hour,” suggests Meeker.
 A personalized menu with an homage to memories of your relationship—where you had your first date, an ode to your hometown—can add a memorable experience to your wedding cocktail hour.

 Staging a comfortable happy hour for your guests can set the tone of your reception, so start it all off with a fun activity.
-“Think of a creative display where guests can walk through and pluck their escort card from a garden arch or pull it from a basket of fruit with names penned to each,” suggests Aleah and Nick Valley, founders of Valley & Company Events.
-“We all love lawn games, but other activities like a raw seafood bar or wine pairings will elevate the experience,” they add.
+“Think of a creative display where guests can walk through and pluck their escort card from a garden arch or pull it from a basket of fruit with names penned to each,” suggest Aleah and Nick Valley.
+“We all love lawn games, but other activities, like a raw seafood bar or wine pairings, will elevate the experience."

-“If the cocktail hour is held on grass, there is nothing worse than having your guests jockeying to be comfortable and relaxed,” says Brenda Babcock, owner of Brenda Babcock Celebrations.
+“If the cocktail hour is held on grass, there is nothing worse than having your guests jockeying to be comfortable and relaxed,” says Babcock.
 When finalizing your cocktail hour design, plan for an abundance of seating and separate lounge areas to guarantee your guests are comfortable in between events.